-The Ministry of Education must expand educational curriculums in Nigerian schools to accommodate acquisition of digital financial education and other allied digital skills of the contemporary.
-As a prime mover to this thematic area, the legislative chambers must make laws favoring this vision.
-Furthermore, the government must be willing to establish digital educational centers across the nation for Nigerian youths to acquire digital skills at little or no cost.
+The Ministry of Education must expand educational curriculums in Nigerian schools to accommodate the acquisition of digital financial education and other allied digital skills of the contemporary.
+As a prime mover to this thematic area, the legislative chambers must make laws favouring this vision.
+Furthermore, the government must be willing to establish digital educational centres across the nation for Nigerian youths to acquire digital skills at little or no cost.

-World Bank studies shows that raising internet penetration to 75% of the population in all developing countries (from the current level of approximately 35%) would add as much as US $2 trillion to the gross domestic product (GDP)… Hence, for Nigerians to carve a niche for themselves in the global digital circle, there must be availability of internet access.
-In this regard, Nigerian government must make internet facilities available at affordable cost to her citizens (irrespective of geographical locations).
+World Bank studies show that raising internet penetration to 75% of the population in all developing countries (from the current level of approximately 35%) would add as much as the US $2 trillion to the gross domestic product (GDP)… Hence, for Nigerians to carve a niche for themselves in the global digital circle, there must be the availability of internet access.
+In this regard, the Nigerian government must make internet facilities available at an affordable cost to its citizens (irrespective of geographical locations).
 This development could be spearheaded by the Ministry of Science and Technology.

-Tech savvies who are product of IDES must compliment government and civil society organizations (CSOs) efforts, by finding digital solutions to ravaging effects of the pandemic.
-This could be achieved by forming digital research groups in schools and in the digital training centers nationwide.
-The discoveries from conducted researches can then be utilized by the government and CSOs for improved national developments.
+Tech savvies who are products of IDES must complement government and civil society organizations (CSOs) efforts, by finding digital solutions to the ravaging effects of the pandemic.
+This could be achieved by forming digital research groups in schools and in digital training centres nationwide.
+The discoveries from conducted research can then be utilized by the government and CSOs for improved national developments.

-In conclusion, the realities of Covid-19 exposes Nigerians to endless possibilities for a stronger post pandemic development.
-The flourishing ambience Nigerians require for participation in the global trend for a stronger post pandemic development is an IDES.
-Moreover, it will be equipping the labor force with digital skills.
+In conclusion, the realities of Covid-19 exposes Nigerians to endless possibilities for stronger post-pandemic development.
+The flourishing ambience Nigerians require for participation in the global trend for a stronger post-pandemic development is an IDES.
+Moreover, it will be equipping the labour force with digital skills.